stat133-sp19/hw-stat133-JianiSong/workout01/README.md

 The purpose of this assignment is threefold:
-1) From the logistical point of view, this assignment will give you the opportunity to start working with a more complex file structure, and uploading file to GitHub.
+1) From the logistical points of view, this assignment will give you the opportunity to start working with a more complex file structure, and uploading file to GitHub.
 2) From the analytic point of view, this HW involves